 Forget bratwurst, salami, cumberland and chorizo – our favourite sausage in the world hails from the North of Thailand and is found all over Chiang Mai.
 The sausage contains numerous herbs and has the pleasing sour tang of a gentle ferment.
 The exterior is usually crisped up over an open flame, offering contrast to the softer middle.
 This interior reveals a kaleidoscope of colours provided by turmeric, red and green chillies lemongrass, kaffir lime leaf and more.
 The taste is every bit as complex, aromatic and delicious as this list of ingredients suggests.

-Eat: This sausage is ubiquitous, you can find it at nearly every street food stall/ night market.
+Eat at: This sausage is ubiquitous, you can find it at nearly every street food stall/ night market.

 Food in Chiang Mai needen’t always be meat focused.
 Nahm Phrik is a delicious dipping sauce served with a handful of fresh vegetables to scoop it up with.
 There are many varieites of Nahm Phrik, all unique and sometimes very spicy.